daisybutler/The-Book-Bunker-project03/README.md

 ### Interactive Features

-This project uses JQuery to implement interactive features using Javascript.
-This includes:
+This project uses JQuery to create interactive features using Javascript.
+I would like to acknowledge that the Javascript very minimal in this project, however I did not want to add in features in the final stages just for the sake of doing so.
+Therefore, the interactive features that this project includes to enhance user experience are:

 - Materialize interactive features such as the collapsible elements on the profile page, tooltips, the mobile navbar, form select and floating action buttons.
 - The floating action button containing user settings on the profile page uses Javascript to hid and reveal the sub-settings on hover.